Reimagine the rounding experience with a virtual rounding queue.

 The Power of Presence is an interview series that explores the experiences of physicians, nurses and families who have used Q-rounds; they are not compensated for sharing their stories, and responses have been edited for length and clarity.

-How has Q-rounds personally impacted your work?
+How does Q-rounds work?

 Rounding it up